AronF/nvim/README.md

 - **TreeSJ:** automatically expand or contract blocks
 ### Theme:
 - **Melange:** for a soft and easy colorscheme
-- **Lualine:** Neovim statusline, configured with "jellybean" theme
+- **Lualine:** Neovim statusline, configured with "jellybeans" theme